anderson-cu-bioastronautics/dynamo_realsense-capture/examples/examples.md

 ```
 ## Camera Streaming to Disk
 Once the cameras have been calibrated, they can be streamed and saved to disk.
-The function `stream.start()` takes as arguments the `Device Manager` object, the calibration transformation matrices, the folder in which to save the data, the data collection iteration number which acts as a subfolder in which to save the data, and the time to collect data.
+The function `stream.start()` takes as arguments the `Device Manager` object, the calibration transformation matrices, the folder in which to save the data, and the time to collect data.

 Previously saved calibration transformation matrices can be loaded using `calibration.load`.